 Now, Olympic lifters have found a solution to this problem.
 They hold the barbell further back in their hands and cock their wrists back, worsening their grip but allowing for proper leg drive.
 For their purposes, that makes sense.
 For our purposes, not so much.
 We’d indeed be turning the overhead press into a lower-body power movement.

-Finally, you may not even have a problem to begin with.
-If you’re gaining strength at the overhead press, your shoulders and traps are getting good stimulation, and you don’t have an extreme sticking point, eh, just keep overhead pressing.
-No need to complicate things.
+Finally, there’s no need to fix a lift that isn’t broken.
+If you’re gaining strength at the overhead press, your shoulders and traps get at least a little bit sore afterwards, and you don’t have an extreme sticking point, there’s no reason not to stick with the standard overhead press.
 It’s only once you start to run into problems that you’d want to consider the overhead press.